Khazdul/MUME/README.md

 Usage manual:
+All packages needs to be installed from the package manager in Mudlet (Alt+O).
+They can be removed from the same menu.

+AffectsTimer
+Tracks and displays remaining time for spells and various buffs/maluses.
+Usage: Type "affects" to toggle the window.

 Blindmonitor:
-1) Install package in mudlet (alt+O)
+Tracks what's been blinded and shows remaining time until it wears off.
-2) Type "blinds" to toggle the window.
+Usage: Type "blinds" to toggle the window.
 Press the help button for more info.

+comLibrary:
+Communication library that shows incoming (non-NPC) and outgoing communication through various channels.
+Usage: Type "coms" to toggle the window.
+Press help button for more info.

+DarkTheme:
+Makes mudlet dark and minimalistic.
+Usage: Type "menubar" to toggle the menubar.

 Port key library:
-1) Install package in mudlet (alt+O)
+Management system for room keys for teleporting, portalling, watch room and scry.
-2) Type "keys" to toggle the window.
+Usage: Type "keys" to toggle the window.
 Press the help button for more info.

-AffectsTimer:
-1) Install package in mudlet (alt+O)
-2) Type "affects" to toggle the window.

-comLibrary:
-1) Install package in mudlet (alt+O)
-2) Type "coms" to toggle the window.
-Press help button for more info.

 regBench:
-1) Install package in mudlet (alt+O)
+Benchmark the rate at which you regen hps/mana/moves.
-2) Type "regbench" to show the window.
+Usage: Type "regbench" to show the window.

 twiddleSameRow
-1) Install package in mudlet (alt+O)
+Shows a live counter and twiddler for delayed commands.
-2) Turn on twiddlers in MUME by typing "cha prompt twiddle".
+Usage: Turn on twiddlers in MUME by typing "cha prompt twiddle".

+XPCounter:
+Displays and stores gained experience from your session.
+Usage: Type 'xpstart' to initiate or restart the xp counter.
+Type 'xp' to display statistics for current session.